-Our primary mission is to educate our students.
-We prepare students for careers in computing and graduate education with a thorough understanding of computer science and information technologies, provide opportunities to apply that knowledge, and instill enthusiasm for life-long learning.
+We prepare our students for careers in computing and graduate education with a thorough understanding of Computer Science and Information Technologies.
+Our program provides opportunities to apply that knowledge while it instills enthusiasm for life-long learning.

-We have 13 internationally-recognized faculty members with research interests in artificial intelligence, software engineering, networking, parallel computing, operating systems, distributed computing, graphics, databases, numerical computing, computer architecture and security.
+Our faculty members are internationally recognized for their research interests in artificial intelligence, software engineering, networking, parallel computing, operating systems, distributed computing, graphics, databases, numerical computing, computer architecture and security.